 Congenital hip dislocation is also known as developmental dysplasia of the hip (DDH) or hip dysplasia.
-It means that the hip joint in a new born child is not develop fully, it may be just subluxation / dysplastic acetabulam or complete dislocation of joint.
+It means that the hip joint in a newborn child does not develop fully, it may be just subluxation / dysplastic acetabulum or complete dislocation of joint.
 The hip is a kind of ball and socket joint.
-Hip joint is formed by upper rounded end of thigh bone & socket of the pelvic bone.
+The hip joint is formed by the upper rounded end of the thigh bone & socket of the pelvic bone.

 Causes of Congenital Hip Dislocation:

-It is congenital anomaly present since birth only.
-Most of time causes are unknown but breech presentation, less amniotic fluid in uterus and family history is the common causes.
-More common in female child.
+It is a congenital anomaly present since birth only.
+Most of the time causes are unknown but the breech presentation, less amniotic fluid in the uterus, and family history are the common causes.
+More common in a female child.

 Symptoms of Congenital Hip Dislocation:

-Symptom of congenital hip dislocation depends upon the age of the child at presentation.
-In new born, only unstable hip can be seen in reducible hip but in teratogenic hip it may not be reducible.
-Hip joint will be completely dislocated so affected thigh cannot be abducted and shortening of limb.
-If both sides is affected then distance between both lower limb be decrease.
-Common symptom of CDH in walking age is painless limping, shortening, decrease in abduction of limbs, abnormal gluteal fold, decrease range of motion at affected hip joint.
-Diagnosis can be confirmed by clinical examination, x-ray of hip & pelvis and ultrasound.
+The symptom of congenital hip dislocation depends upon the age of the child at presentation.
+In newborns, the only unstable hip can be seen in the reducible hip but in the teratogenic hip, it may not be reducible.
+The hip joint will be completely dislocated so the affected thigh cannot be abducted and shortening of the limb.
+If both sides are affected then the distance between both lower limbs be decreases.
+A common symptom of CDH in walking age is painless limping, shortening, decrease in the abduction of limbs, abnormal gluteal fold, decrease range of motion at the affected hip joint.
+Diagnosis can be confirmed by clinical examination, an x-ray of the hip & pelvis, and ultrasound.

 Risk Factors of Congenital Hip Dislocation: